mlund/faunus/docs/_docs/energy.md

  `utol=1e-5` |  Error tolerence for splining

 This is a multipurpose potential that handles several electrostatic methods.
-Beyond a spherical cutoff, $R_c$, the potential is zero while if below,
+Beyond a spherical real-space cutoff, $R_c$, the potential is zero while if below,

 $$